 Ways To Use Birch

 Add 1 drop of Birch oil and 1 drop of Spearmint oil to a cup of lukewarm water.
 This concoction can be used for gargling for improved oral health.

 You can soak birch leaves in water for few hours and then use the strained solution for applying on your skin as a treatment for various skin problems.
-You can also use birch leaves to prepare tea.
-Birch tea has long been used as an effective detox.

 The bark of a birch tree can be used as a cast for broken bones.

 A Word Of Caution!

 - Birch should be used with caution if you are nursing or pregnant.

 - Those who are allergic to aspirin should not use birch.